oduwsdl/off-topic-memento-toolkit/README.md

 # Quick start

-After cloning this repository, change into the resulting directory and type the following command to determine if the content in Archive-It collection is off-topic:
+After cloning this repository, change into the resulting directory and type the following command to install the software:

+`python ./setup.py install`

+This installs the `detect_off_topic` command on your system, along with the `offtopic` Python library.
+To determine if the content in Archive-It collection is off-topic:

 `detect_off_topic -i archiveit=7877 -o outputfile.json`